openaustralia/morph-cli/README.md

 Runs Morph scrapers from the commandline.

-Actually it will run them on Morph server identically to the real thing.
+Actually it will run them on the Morph server identically to the real thing.
 That means not installing a bucket load of libraries and bits and bobs that are already installed with the Morph scraper environments.

 To run a scraper in your local directory